CVE-2024-6387: Critical OpenSSH Vulnerability Allowing Root Access

 Description

-The Qualys Threat Research Unit (TRU) found a serious security flaw in OpenSSH's server on glibc-based Linux systems.
+The Qualys Threat Research Unit (TRU) found a serious vulnerability in OpenSSH's server on glibc-based Linux systems.
 This unauthenticated Remote Code Execution (RCE) vulnerability can give attackers full root access and affects the default configuration without needing user interaction.
 It's a regression of a previously fixed issue (CVE-2006-5051) and was reintroduced in OpenSSH 8.5p1 in October 2020.

 Affected OpenSSH Versions

-• Versions Earlier than 4.4p1: OpenSSH versions earlier than 4.4p1 are vulnerable to this signal handler race condition unless they have been patched for CVE-2006-5051 and CVE-2008-4109.
+Versions earlier than 4.4p1: OpenSSH versions earlier than 4.4p1 are vulnerable to this signal handler race condition unless they have been patched for CVE-2006-5051 and CVE-2008-4109.

-• Versions 4.4p1 to 8.4p1: Versions from 4.4p1 up to, but not including, 8.5p1 are not vulnerable due to a transformative patch for CVE-2006-5051, which made a previously unsafe function secure.
+Versions 4.4p1 to 8.4p1: Versions from 4.4p1 up to, but not including, 8.5p1 are not vulnerable due to a transformative patch for CVE-2006-5051, which made a previously unsafe function secure.

-• Versions 8.5p1 to 9.7p1: The vulnerability resurfaces in versions from 8.5p1 up to, but not including, 9.8p1 due to the accidental removal of a critical component in a function.
+Versions 8.5p1 to 9.7p1: The vulnerability resurfaces in versions from 8.5p1 up to, but not including, 9.8p1 due to the accidental removal of a critical component in a function.

 Detection

-Save this below code file as CVE-2024-6387_Check.py
+Save this below code as cve_2024-6387_check.py

 Usage